-Ruta Skučas counsels her clients on energy issues, focusing primarily on electric and natural gas matters, before the Federal Energy Regulatory Commission (FERC), state and federal entities, including federal courts and state public utility commissions.
-Her clients range from financial institutions and power marketers to traditional utilities.
+Ruta Skučas counsels her clients on energy issues, focusing primarily on electric and natural gas matters, before the Federal Energy Regulatory Commission (FERC), state and federal entities, including federal courts, and state public utility commissions.
+She focuses her practice in three primary areas: reliability, project development, and energy trading.

 Ruta's clients benefit from her years of experience working at FERC.
 Following graduation from law school, she served as law clerk to several FERC Administrative Law Judges (ALJs), where she assisted the ALJs in administrative litigation and settlements.
-Ruta returned to FERC after 8 years of private practice.
-At FERC, Ruta served as Commissioner Cheryl LaFleur’s legal advisor, focusing particularly on PJM, MISO and natural gas issues.
+Ruta returned to FERC after 8 years of private practice, where she worked in FERC's Office of General Counsel where she drafted orders relating to PJM, MISO, electric reliability and natural gas.
+She also served as Commissioner Cheryl LaFleur’s legal advisor, focusing particularly on PJM, MISO and natural gas issues.
 She helped the Commissioner shape electric and natural gas policy, including on transmission planning and cost allocation through Order No. 1000.
-She also worked in FERC's Office of General Counsel where she drafted orders relating to PJM, MISO, electric reliability and natural gas.
-She also continued her work on Order No. 1000 in the General Counsel's office, working on the compliance filings for several regions.

-In addition to Ruta's time at FERC she also practiced energy law at White & Case LLP, with a focus on the federal regulatory aspects of project finance transactions, as well as mergers and acquisitions.
+In addition to Ruta's time at FERC she also practiced as an associate at White & Case LLP, focusing on the federal regulatory aspects of project finance transactions and mergers and acquisitions, as well as representation of clients before FERC.